npm/npmo-docs/troubleshooting/faq.md

 1. Run `npme update-license` on your npm Enterprise server.

-2. It will prompt you for billing email, enter your registered billing email.
+2. When prompted, enter your registered billing email.

-3. Then it will prompt you for license key, enter your license key.
+3. When prompted, enter your license key.

 You can get a license key by purchasing an npm Enterprise license on our [license page](https://www.npmjs.com/enterprise/license)

-## What should I do if ssl problem occurs with npme over https?
+## What should I do if SSL problem occurs with npmE over https?

-When using a custom certificate for your npme registry, you might get an error related to the SSL certificate when logging in or publishing a package even though the browser does not display errors when viewing the npme registry site.
-This is because node's certificate validation is strict and doesn't allow for things like self-signed certificates by default.
+When using a custom certificate for your npmE registry, you might get an error related to the SSL certificate when logging in or publishing a package even though the browser does not display errors when viewing the npme registry site.
+This is because Node's certificate validation is strict and doesn't allow for things like self-signed certificates by default.
 To fix your issue temporarily you can provide `--strict-ssl=false` during login or you can add it to your ~/.npmrc file `npm config set strict-ssl=false`.

-For a permanent fix, you can point npm to a `cafile`.
+For a permanent fix, you can point npm to a `cafile`:
 ```
 npm config set cafile /path/to/cert.pem
 ```